-To equalize tire wear, tires may be rotated.
-If there is unusual wear on the tire tread do not rotate until the cause of unusual or uneven tire wear is determined and corrected.
+To equalize tire wear, tires may be rotated, but not until the cause of unusual or uneven tire wear is determined and corrected.

 Front and rear tires perform different jobs and can wear differently depending on the type of the vehicle and driving habits.
 To equalize wear and extend tire life, rotate tire every 5,000 miles (8,000 km) or 325 hours.